-- 1. Recommendations for the proposed scheme for 2017/18: - 1.1 Cabinet are asked to consider if they support proposed change 1; - 1.2 Cabinet are asked to consider if they support proposed change 2; - 1.3 Cabinet are asked to consider if they support proposed change 3; - 1.4 Cabinet are asked to consider if they support proposed change 4; - 1.5 Cabinet are asked to consider if they support proposed change 5; and - 1.6 Cabinet are asked to consider if they support proposed change 6. - 2.
-Introduction and Background - 2.1 The design of each LCTS scheme must be finalised by 31 January ahead of the relevant year to which it relates.
+- 1. Recommendations for the proposed scheme for 2017/18: - 1.1 Council are asked to support proposed change 1; - 1.2 Council are asked to support proposed change 2; - 1.3 Council are asked to support proposed change 3; - 1.4 Council are asked to support proposed change 4; - 1.5 Council are asked to support proposed change 5; - 1.6 Council are asked to support proposed change 6; and - 1.7 That dependant on approval of a business case provided, that £50k raised from the above changes to the LCTS as outlined be used to fund the Citizens Advice Bureau.

+2. Introduction and Background

+2.1 The design of each LCTS scheme must be finalised by 31 January ahead of the relevant year to which it relates.
 Failure to provide a scheme by this date will trigger the implementation of a default Government scheme.
-The default scheme would require the Council to revert back to the level of support that would have been provided under the national Council Tax Benefit arrangements. - 2.2 Local authorities will take on the risk that liabilities under LCTS exceed the amount projected for at the start of the relevant financial year.
-This risk is shared between billing and major precepting authorities with circa 15% of the council tax collected by the Council being paid over to the Essex County Fire and Rescue Service and Essex Police.
+The default scheme would require the Council to revert back to the level of support that would have been provided under the national Council Tax Benefit arrangements.

+- 2.2 Local authorities will take on the risk that liabilities under LCTS exceed the amount projected for at the start of the relevant financial year.
+This risk is shared between billing and major precepting authorities with circa 15% of the council tax collected by the Council being paid over to the Essex County Fire and Rescue Service and Essex Police. - 2.3 The existing Scheme now contains the following elements:

-- 2.3 The existing Scheme now contains the following elements: - The first £25 per week of earned income will be disregarded when calculating levels of council tax support; - The maximum capital limit is to be set at £6,000.
-This means anyone who has savings over £6,000 may not receive support with their council tax; - For working age claimants, the maximum support that will be allowed will be 75% of their full council tax bill; - Child benefit and child maintenance received will not be included as income in the calculation of council tax support; - The maximum period a claim can be backdated under the scheme is 1 calendar month.
-A good reason for not claiming earlier has to be provided; and - There is a full disregard of military compensation payments, including War Disablement Pensions, War Widow's Pension and Armed Forces Compensation Scheme payments. - 2.4 We now have to consider the LCTS scheme for 2017/18.
-We recommend continuing with the existing 2016/17 scheme amended for some changes which will align the scheme with the requirements of Housing Benefit and the Universal Credit system.
-Members will need to decide if each proposed change should be adopted.
+• The first £25 per week of earned income will be disregarded when calculating levels of council tax support;

+• The maximum capital limit is to be set at £6,000.
+This means anyone who has savings over £6,000 may not receive support with their council tax;

+• For working age claimants, the maximum support that will be allowed will be 75% of their full council tax bill;

+• Child benefit and child maintenance received will not be included as income in the calculation of council tax support;

+• The maximum period a claim can be backdated under the scheme is 1 calendar month.
+A good reason for not claiming earlier has to be provided; and

+• There is a full disregard of military compensation payments, including War Disablement Pensions, War Widow's Pension and Armed Forces Compensation Scheme payments.

+2.4 Council now has to consider the LCTS scheme for 2017/18.
+It is recommended to continue with the existing 2016/17 scheme amended for some changes which will align the scheme with the requirements of Housing Benefit and the Universal Credit system.
+Council will need to decide if each proposed change should be adopted.